 These No Bake Chocolate Oatmeal Cookies are so easy to make and are melt-in-your-mouth delicious.
 They are going to be your new go-to treat when you need a chocolate fix.

 One of my most popular recipes, especially around the holidays, is my Chocolate No Bake Cookies.
 They are truly delicious.
-Though, every time I share them on social media, I get asked the same question: How do I make these without coconut?
-Fair enough, I know not everyone loves coconut as much as me.
+Though every time I share them on social media, I get asked the same question: How do I make these without coconut?
+Fair enough; I know not everyone loves coconut as much as I do.

-These amazing No Bake Chocolate Oatmeal Cookies are everything you like about the original recipe without the coconut.
-Just a quick swap of more oats for coconut does the trick, and you get amazing melt in your mouth chocolate cookies.
+These amazing no bake cookies are everything you like about the original recipe without the coconut.
+Just a quick swap of more oats for coconut does the trick, and you get amazing melt-in-your-mouth chocolate cookies.

-- Combine the liquid with the rest of your ingredients.
-Remove it from the heat and stir it in with your oats, peanut butter, and vanilla, moving somewhat quickly.
+Remove the pan from the heat and stir in the oats, peanut butter, and vanilla, moving somewhat quickly.

 Why did my no bake cookies not set?